dojo/intern-helper/README.md

 ```

 Since it would require widgets to break their encapsulation to expose their listeners, the harness does not require the expected
 render to have a reference to the actual listener.
-It only checks if the property exists and that both the actual and expected
+The harness only checks if the property exists and that both the actual and expected
 values are of `typeof === 'function'`.

 #### .callListener()